Is now a good time to buy a house?

 3Ensure you're prepared

 Taking the time to financially prepare to buy a home is key, particularly in today's market.
-The better your credit history and the bigger your down payment, the better your mortgage terms—and monthly payment—may be.
+The better your credit history and the larger your down payment, the better your mortgage terms and monthly payment may be.

-According to Maggi Bryant, a mortgage banker at First Citizens, only borrowers with excellent credit—often those with FICO scores of 740 or higher—are eligible for the best interest rates and repayment terms for conventional loans.
-If your credit score needs some work, it may be worth waiting a few months while you work to raise it.
+If your credit score needs improvement, it may be worth waiting a few months while you work to raise it so you'll be eligible for better loan rates and terms.
 You can do this by paying down credit card balances, requesting higher limits on existing credit lines and paying bills on time.

-Likewise, while a 20% down payment isn't required for many borrowers, it can help lessen the impact of today's mortgage rates.
-The less you need to finance, the less you'll pay toward interest each month—and over the life of your loan.
+While a 20% down payment isn't required for many borrowers, it can lessen the impact of today's mortgage rates and help you avoid private mortgage insurance obligations.
+The less you need to finance, the less you'll pay toward interest each month—as well as over the life of your loan.

 4Don't try to time the market